 The user sees the ad, decides that it has the potential to meet the need that brought them to Google, and clicks.
 Where do you land someone who was compelled to click on an ad that touts your strong academics or your nurturing residential life?
 The website’s home page is usually the wrong answer — why lose all this momentum by plopping the user in a place that forces them to make choices in an unfamiliar environment?

-I know you’ve got stuff to do, so those are three things I have to say about leveraging the digital realities of 2019 to maximize your reach to the families who need you the most.
+I know you’ve got stuff to do, so those are three things I have to say about leveraging the digital realities of today to maximize your reach to the families who need you the most.
+It can all boil down to thinking about your searcher's intent—how can you give searchers the best information they're looking for?
 May your funnel always be full!

 ABOUT THE AUTHOR